raucao/hackerbeach-map/README.md

   current location
 * Add some kind of URI array to the properties and render buttons that link to e.g. Wikipedia, Foursquare, etc.
+* Add a tile layer switching control.
+See https://gist.github.com/1804938 for example configs

 ## License